Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 ### Task 5.
 Reinstall the Suricata Application

-# 2. Linux Commands to Manage File Permissions
+# 2. Exploring Linux Shell Interactions: Understanding Input, Output, and Basic Calculations

 ## Scenario
 As a security professional, it’s important to understand the concept of communicating with your computer via the shell.